EightBitBanger/FrameEngineGamework/README.md

 The framework contains many sub systems which can be accessed though the following singletons.

+> The source file "Application.cpp" is the application layer entry point.

 ```c++

 #include "Engine/Engine.h"

 extern RandomGen            Random;